 Last year we had some success using Top Paw dog socks.
 They are rather thin and not waterproof, but they afford a few extra precious moments that m’lady requires when trotting around on frozen ground in search of that perfect spot.
 The problem with the socks is that they fall off at least 50% of the time, necessitating us to go on sock-finding missions in the snow and muddy grass.

 In an “if only there was a way to keep socks attached like mittens” train of thought, it occurred to me that I could try to keep the socks attached with mitten clips for children.
 Why not?
-Since I insist that our little lamb chop wears a coat* to cover her belly, it made sense that I could clip the socks to the coat.
+Since I insist that our little pumpkin wears a coat* to cover her belly, it made sense that I could clip the socks to the coat.

 I tried it.
 IT WORKED!